wkoszek/me/source/blog/2016-03-21-ive-got-ipad-pro-yesterday.md

 touch-based interface, I installed the Complete Anatomy right away.
 Man, this is fun.
 It's a pity the free version is limited, and more fully-featured requires monthly plan.
-Will explore Essential Anatomy as well, since it seems like it's a fixed-price, waaay cheapter version.
+Will explore Essential Anatomy as well, since it seems like it's a fixed-price, waaay cheaper version.

 # iPad Pro alternatives